-- Change: The herbs from dried to fresh (I like the grassy note you never get from dried), the peppers from green to a mix of sweeter bell peppers like red, orange, and yellow
+- Change: The herbs from dried to chopped fresh (I like the grassy note you never get from dried) and the peppers from green to a mix of sweeter bell peppers like red, orange, and yellow

-- Triple: The peppers (I used ¼ cup finely diced of each of the three colours)
+- Triple: The peppers (I use ¼ cup finely diced of each of the three colors)

 - Lower: The milk to 2/3 cup or the mixture is almost too sloppy to free-form.

 Sautéing the veg substantially changed:

 - Add the celery and diced peppers when the onions are about 2/3 done

 - Add the garlic only in the last couple of minutes to avoid burning it

 - Add the herbs to the sauté only in the last minute